 The Supermarine Walrus was designed to serve as a fleet spotter for catapult launching from cruisers or battleships.
 Both HMS Leander and Achilles were initially fitted with them

-HMNZS Leander was commissioned into service with the NZ Division of the Royal Navy and arrived in New Zealand in 1937.
-Once here, she undertook a tour of the nation’s ports.
-On 24 November 1937 at Wellington, K8541 overturned in Wellington Harbour on landing because the pilot forgot to raise the wheels.
+HMS Leander was commissioned into service with the NZ Division of the Royal Navy and arrived in New Zealand in 1937.
+Once in New Zealand she undertook a tour of the nation’s ports.
+On 24 November 1937 at Wellington her Supermarine Walrus aircraft K8541 overturned in Wellington Harbour on landing because the pilot forgot to raise the wheels.
 The crew survived but the aircraft was written off.

-Leander’s aircraft was replaced by K8558 which remained in service until the aircraft were landed and not used again.
+Leander’s aircraft was replaced by K8558 which remained in service until the aircraft were landed and not used again in mid 1942.
 Achilles landed its aircraft in 1939 before the war broke out.
-This aircraft was assigned to FAA 720 Catapult Squadron to 21 January 1940 and from then to 1944 700 Squadron.
+This aircraft was assigned to FAA 720 Catapult Squadron up until to 21 January 1940 and from then to 1944 700 Squadron.